shriamrut/PointCalculator/README.md

 # PointCalculator
-The Main Objective of this project,is to make geoometry point calculations easier.
+The Main Objective of this project,is to make geometry point calculations easier with a proper GUI made using the Java Swing library.
 Operations like the following are performed in this project

 *finding the slope
 *equation of the line formed by two points